 - the amount of guarantee left for the calendar month does not fully cover the deferment requested

 - we have stopped the use of your account due to payment, or other compliance, problems

-Remember, if HMRC refuse you deferment, clearance will be delayed.
+Remember, if HMRC refuses you deferment, clearance will be delayed.
 That is why it is so important for you to have the right guarantee level or to increase it in sufficient time to allow for any large import or peak period liabilities (see paragraph 5.3).

 7.5 What about adjustments?

-When, after HMRC have allowed deferment, it is found that more was payable on the entry we will normally adjust your deferment account before the Direct Debit day on which you pay.
+When, after HMRC has allowed deferment, it is found that more was payable on the entry we will normally adjust your deferment account before the Direct Debit day on which you pay.
 Where this is not possible, you must pay the balance immediately.

 When, on the other hand, it is found that less was payable, we will again normally adjust your deferment account before the Direct Debit day.
-Where this is not possible, Customs will repay the amount over declared on, or soon after, the payment day.
+Where this is not possible, customs will repay the amount over declared on, or soon after, the payment day.

 You should notify the port of entry (as quoted on your DD1723 statement) if any adjustment action is required, as all original source data is held there and not in the CDO.
 Alternatively, you should contact the forwarding agent responsible for entering the goods on your behalf.